Stocks Retreat After Dow Crosses 26000 Milestone

 ADVERTISEMENT

-Supporting the blue-chip index, UnitedHealth Group rose 1.9% after the health insurer beat analyst estimates and raised its guidance.
+General Electric shares shed 55 cents, or 2.9%, to 18.21 after the industrial conglomerate disclosed a $6.2 billion charge related to its insurance business.

-Merck, another Dow component, added 5.8% after the drugmaker said a combination of its Keytruda treatment with chemotherapy extended survival of patients with lung cancer.
+Supporting the blue-chip index, UnitedHealth Group rose 4.26, or 1.9%, to 232.90 after the health insurer beat analyst estimates and raised its guidance.

-Meanwhile, shares of energy companies declined, as oil prices, which had been rallying recently, slid.
-Energy firms in the S&P 500 fell 1.2%, making them the broad index's biggest decliner.
+Merck, another Dow component, added 3.41, or 5.8%, to 62.07 after the drugmaker said a combination of its Keytruda treatment with chemotherapy extended survival of patients with lung cancer.

-While some investors continue to harbor concerns over whether stocks have grown too rich, several say they have been hard pressed to find signs the long-running rally is reaching its end.
+While some investors continue to harbor concerns about whether valuations are stretched, several say they have been hard pressed to find signs the long-running rally is reaching its end.

 The monthly unemployment rate has held at a 17-year low since October, while gross domestic product, a broad measure of goods and services produced across the U.S., has been expanding at a rate of more than 3% in recent months.

-The tax cuts President Donald Trump signed into law in December are expected to push U.S. economic growth higher, keep the jobless rate low and support further stock gains, according to several analysts.
+The tax cuts President Donald Trump signed into law in December are expected to bolster U.S. economic growth further, keep the jobless rate low and support further stock gains, according to several analysts.

 "There is an awful lot of reasons to be optimistic," said Cooper Abbott, president and chairman of Carillon Tower Advisers, a $64 billion asset-management firm.
-"We're waiting for the shoe to fall in terms of a crash, but this is a resilient market."
+Many investors still expect a pullback, "but this is a resilient market," he added.

 Hong Kong's Hang Seng closed 1.8% higher, hitting a fresh record.